karmacarlos/whats-cooking-part2/README.md

 ![Screen Shot 2021-10-25 at 7 12 41 AM](https://user-images.githubusercontent.com/81398850/138701797-81bd15b4-b283-46d3-a23f-00538572f1fe.png)

-  * After clicking a recipe the user can see the recipe details, and can save it as favorite and/or want to cook
+  * After clicking a recipe the user can see the recipe details, and can save it as favorite and/or want to the cookbook

 ![Screen Shot 2021-10-25 at 7 15 04 AM](https://user-images.githubusercontent.com/81398850/138702204-f5d897be-bede-4cc3-bc5a-2de08cc0687f.png)